drowe67/LPCNet/README.md

 + lpcnet: Contains the .so and .a files for linking/executing applications dependent on LPCNet.
 * lpcnet-dev: Contains the header files for development using LPCNet.
-* lpcnet-tools: Contains tools for use with LCPNet.
+* lpcnet-tools: Contains tools for use with LPCNet.

 Once generated, they can be installed with "dpkg -i".